 What has changed?
-Lawmakers expanded the eligibility of ESAs, eventually all of Arizona’s 1 million plus public school students will be able to apply.
+Lawmakers expanded the eligibility of ESA, eventually, all of Arizona’s 1 million-plus public school students will be able to apply.
 Only an estimated 5,500 will be eligible each year, with no more than 30,000 by 2022.

 Families can apply under the current law with the Arizona Department of Education.
-Those looking to apply under the new law will need to fill an application with the AZ department of Ed on the day the new measure goes into affect.
+Those looking to apply under the new law will need to fill an application with the AZ Department of Ed on the day the new measure goes into effect.